Cosmetic Industry

 Examples: Retinol, hyaluronic acid, salicylic acid.

-Function: Target specific skin concerns such as aging, hydration, and acne.
+Function: Targets specific skin concerns such as aging, hydration, and acne.